 She was most recently at the Florentine Opera Company as the Soprano Baumgartner Studio Artist.
 She made her company & role debut in the Spring Showcase production of Kurt Weill's Mahagonny: Ein SongSpiel as Jessie.

-Prior to COVID cancellations, Ms. Jensen was also contracted to sing Countess Ceprano in the company's production of Rigoletto this fall.
+Prior to COVID cancellations, Ms. Jensen was also contracted to sing Countess Ceprano in the company's production of Rigoletto this fall (2020).

-In the spring, she was scheduled too sing the role of Maguelonne while covering the title role of Viardot's Cendrillon as part of a double bill presented with Ravel's L'enfant et les Sortilèges where she sings the roles of Louis XV Bergère, Bat, and Screech-Owl.
+In the spring (2021), she was scheduled to sing the role of Maguelonne while covering the title role of Viardot's Cendrillon as part of a double bill presented with Ravel's L'enfant et les Sortilèges where she sings the roles of Louis XV Bergère, Bat, and Screech-Owl.
 She was also set to cover the role of Mimì in La bohème.

 Last season, Ms. Jensen made her role debut as the title role in Suor Angelica at the IU Opera Theatre where she is currently pursuing a Performance Diploma and is an Associate Instructor scholarship recipient.
 She also performed Samuel Barber's cycle "Despite and Still" in recital with Daniel Overly.

 In 2019, Ms. Jensen returned to the Boston Opera Collaborative to make her second role debut with the company as Donna Anna in their production of Don Giovanni, and appeared as a guest artist in concert at the Saugatuck Center for the Arts.
 She was selected as a finalist for the 2018 McCammon Voice Competition in Fort Worth, Texas.